 OK: Or a 3.0 GPA.

-OR: Requirement is based on CAEP accreditation standards; Oregon programs must meet by 2022.
+OR: Requirement is based on CAEP accreditation standards, not state's own policy.
+Oregon programs must meet by 2022.

 RI: Must meet the threshold score on the SAT, ACT, or Praxis Core.
 In rare instances, with state approval, programs may offer conditional acceptance to candidates not meeting these requirements.

 TN: Candidates can also meet the academic aptitude test requirement with a passing score on the SAT, or ACT.

 TX: Applicants can also meet this requirement through means other than a test.

 VA: Requirement is based on CAEP accreditation standards.